 Board Meeting Minutes

 The Fire Executive Assistant shall keep minutes of all regular and special meetings and standing committees of the Board but minutes shall NOT be taken of Closed Sessions or Study Sessions.
 The official records of the meetings are the approved typed minutes.
 The official minutes of the regular and special meetings and standing committees of the Board shall be kept in a secured office with easy access for the public review during normal business hours and shall provide information as required by law and Board policies.
-For convenience, an additional posting of the Board agendas, minutes and meeting packet shall be posted on the Monte Rio Fire Protection District website at www.monteriofire.org.
+For convenience, an additional posting of the Board agendas, minutes and meeting packet shall be posted on the District website at www.monteriofire.org.

 Copies of said minutes shall be made for distribution to Directors with the agenda for the next regular Board Meeting.